DOC2PPT: Automatic Presentation Slides Generation from Scientific Documents: Approach

-\paragraph{Content similarity} We formulate our content similarity loss to capture various aspects of slide generation quality, measuring whether the model 1) selected important sentences and figures from the input document, 2) adequately phrased sentences in the presentation style (e.g., shorter sentences), 3) placed sentences and figures to the right locations on a slide, and 4) put sentences and figures on a slide that are relevant to each other.
+\paragraph{Content Similarity.} We formulate our content similarity loss to capture various aspects of slide generation quality, measuring whether the model 1) selected important sentences and figures from the input document, 2) adequately phrased sentences in the presentation style (e.g., shorter sentences), 3) placed sentences and figures to the right locations on a slide, and 4) put sentences and figures on a slide that are relevant to each other.
 We define our content similarity loss to measure each of the four aspects described above:

-\textbf{Selection loss.} The first term checks whether the model selected the ``correct'' objects that also appear in the ground-truth slide deck.
-This term is slide-insensitive, i.e., the correct/incorrect inclusion of an object is not affected by which specific slide it appears in.
+\textbf{Selection loss ($\alpha^{obj}_k$).} The first term checks whether it selected the ``correct'' objects that also appear in the ground truth.
+This term is slide-insensitive, i.e., the correct/incorrect inclusion is not affected by which specific slide it appears in.

-\textbf{Paraphrasing loss.} The second term measures the quality of paraphrased sentences by comparing the output sentence and the ground-truth sentence word-by-word.
+\textbf{Paraphrasing loss ($w_l$).} The second term measures the quality of paraphrased sentences by comparing the output sentence and the ground-truth sentence word-by-word.

-\textbf{Text-image matching loss.} The third term measures the relevance of text and figures appearing in the same slide.
-We follow the literature on visual-semantic embedding~\cite{frome13devise,kiros14text-image-emb,karpathy14text-image} and learn an additional multimodal projection head $\delta([E^{txt}_u, E^{fig}_v])$ with a sigmoid activation that outputs a scalar variable in $[0, 1]$ indicating the relevance score of text and figure embeddings.
-We construct training samples with positive and negative pairs.
-For positive pairs, we sample text-figure pairs from a) the ground-truth slides and b) paragraph-figure pairs where the figure is mentioned in the paragraph.
+\textbf{Text-Figure matching loss ($\delta([E^{txt}_u, E^{fig}_v])$).} The third term measures the relevance of text and figures appearing in the same slide.
+We follow the literature on visual-semantic embedding~\cite{kiros14text-image-emb,karpathy14text-image} and learn an additional multimodal projection head $\delta([E^{txt}_u, E^{fig}_v])$ with a sigmoid activation that outputs a relevance score in $[0, 1]$.
+For positive training pairs, we sample text-figure pairs from a) ground-truth slides and b) paragraph-figure pairs where the figure is mentioned in that paragraph.
 We randomly construct negative pairs.

-\textbf{Layout loss.} The last term measures the quality of slide layout by regressing the predicted bounding box to the ground-truth.
+\textbf{Layout loss ($L_k$).} The last term measures the quality of slide layout by regressing the predicted bounding box to the ground-truth.
 While there exist several solutions to bounding box regression~\cite{he15spatial,ren15faster}, we opted for the simple mean squared error (MSE) computed directly over the layout variable $L_k=\{l_k^x, l_k^y, l_k^w, l_k^h\}$.

-\paragraph{The final loss} We define our final learning objective as
+\paragraph{The Final Loss.} We define our final learning objective as:

 where $\gamma$ controls the relative importance between structural and content similarity; we set $\gamma=1$ in our experiments.